LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/motionless.md

 &nbsp;

-He left the soldier alive, knowing that he could never go back to his comrades after failing to capture or kill the monster when given the opportunity in silver plate.
+He left the soldier alive, knowing that he could never go back to his comrades after failing to capture or kill the monster when given the opportunity on silver plate.

 &nbsp;